 Patients can also benefit from lifestyle changes that include regular exercise and stress reduction to stave off the functional decline that often comes with PD and related disorders.
 Working side-by-side with the program’s neurologists, our physiatry experts offer physical medicine and rehabilitative services to help patients optimize their functional independence and improve quality of life.
 Incorporating the latest rehabilitation strategies gleaned from ongoing clinical research—from cognitive movement and cueing strategies to amplitude-based therapy and balance exercises—they put into practice tailored treatment plans to help Parkinson’s disease patients improve and maximize their mobility.
 After careful evaluation of our Parkinson's disease patients, our physiatry specialists may recommend physical or occupational therapy; appropriate assistive devices such as braces or walkers; and/or modifications in patients’ living and work environments such as the installation of handrails to help keep individuals safe at home or on the job.
 Caregiver training also is available.

 Some patients are unable to obtain sufficient relief through medications or physical measures or may develop complications of medical therapy.
 For these individuals, sophisticated brain surgery techniques including deep brain stimulation (DBS) can provide significant benefits.
 DBS involves the implantation of electrodes in the brain that electrically stimulate target areas.
-After undergoing DBS, most patients can reduce their medications by 50 percent or more and the patients can experience significant and long-lasting improvements in their PD symptoms.
+After undergoing DBS, most patients can reduce their medications by 50 percent or more and the patients can experience significant and long-lasting improvements in their Parkinson's symptoms.

 Leaders in Research and Innovation